 We will prove a slightly stronger statement in the next section.
 As the process

 converges in distribution to $\sigma_t$, we then expect the process given by

 to converge to the measure-changed version $\widetilde \sigma$ of $\sigma$.

-Assuming that branching events are rare in the discrete process, the partial sums of $\hat{\bm D}$ approximately give the number of free half-edges attached to the subtree already created at each step of the construction.
+Assuming that branching events are rare in the discrete process, the partial sums of $\hat{\bm D}$ approximately give the number of free half-edges attached to the subtree present at each step of the construction.
 Near the beginning of the process, the probability of a branching event is roughly $1/n$ times this number of free half-edges, and so $\hat{\bm D}$ is playing an analogous role to the intensity function in a line-breaking construction.
-Thus, $\widetilde \sigma$ acts as the intensity for a line-breaking construction that yields the $\alpha$-stable tree.
+Thus, we expect $\widetilde \sigma$ to act as the intensity for a line-breaking construction that yields the $\alpha$-stable tree.
 Indeed, looking back to our first stick length example, if we take $k = \lfloor sn^{1-\frac1\alpha}\rfloor$ for some $s \leq t$, then we see

-and by similar calculations to the ones used for $\Theta_m^n$, the product term should converge to $\exp(-\int_0^s \sigma_s\,ds)$.
-As the $\Theta$ term converges to the measure change, the limit of this expectation should be $\E{\exp(-\int_0^s \widetilde \sigma_s\,ds)}$, which is exactly the probability that the first stick has length $\geq s$ in the line-breaking construction driven by $\widetilde \sigma$.
+and by similar calculations to the ones used for $\Theta_m^n$, the product term should converge to $\exp(-\int_0^s \sigma_r\,dr)$.
+As the $\Theta$ term converges to the measure change, the limit of this expectation should be $\E{\exp(-\int_0^s \widetilde \sigma_r\,dr)}$, which is exactly the probability that the first stick has length $\geq s$ in the line-breaking construction driven by $\widetilde \sigma$.